 Client Privacy at Avery Cooper

 The Federal Government’s Personal Information and Protection of Electronic Documents Act (PIPEDA) regulates private sector collection, use and disclosure of personal information collected in the course of commercial activities.
 The legislation became effective January 1, 2004.
-Avery Cooper & Co. and Avery Cooper Financial Corporation are committed to ensuring we meet the requirements of the Act and are in full compliance.
+Avery Cooper & Co.
+Ltd. and Avery Cooper Financial Corporation are committed to ensuring we meet the requirements of the Act and are in full compliance.

 What is Personal Information?

-Personal information includes, but is not limited to, employee and employer name, home address and telephone number, age and date of birth, gender, marital status, Social Insurance Number, occupation, salary and other income, similar information about dependants, and health information.
+Personal information includes, but is not limited to, employee and employer name, home address and telephone number, age and date of birth, gender, marital status, Social Insurance Number, occupation, salary and other income, similar information about dependents, and health information.

 Why Does Avery Cooper Collect Personal Information?